bitquery/streaming-data-platform-docs/docs/examples/Matic/matic-dextrades.md

 # Polygon (MATIC) DEX Trades API

+In this section we will see how to get Matic DEX trades information using our API.

+This Matic API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

+This program allows you to test the data and its integration into your applications before full-scale implementation.
+Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="How to Get Polygon (MATIC) Decentralized Exchange Data with DEX Trades API"/>
 <meta name="description" content="Get on-chain data of any Polygon (MATIC) based DEX through our DEX Trades API."/>